-Welcome to the 714th Edition of my series.
-I'm in rehearsals for THE INTERROGATION OF BIBLICAL CHARACTERS right now.
-Nothing else really happening so I'll just get on with my selections for the week.
+Welcome to the 645th Edition of my series.
+I'm still in my rehearsals for ON GOLDEN POND so not much else going on right now.
+I'm still enjoying the work from home life.
+I'm hoping the warm weather comes really soon.
+With all that said, I'll just get to my selections for the week.

-Well, that is it for this week but read further for my newer segment "The Bookworm Corner".
-Tell me what you like and dislike and stay tuned for next week which so far includes Christian Bale, Pierce Brosnan, Hugh Jackman, and many others.
+Well, that is it for this week.
+Tell me what you like and dislike and stay tuned for next week which so far includes Bruce Greenwood, Jon Heder, Forest Whitaker, Orson Welles, John Barrymore, and many others.

 Post a Comment